gi-no/blog_mean_stack/article2.md

 };
 ```

-Use sort() function of mongoose(MongoDB middleware), to sort on descendant order by creation time.
+Use sort() function of mongoose (MongoDB middleware), to sort in descending order by creation time.
-MongoDB has "_id" field on every document(RDB's record), and "_id" field is ordered by creation time.
+MongoDB has "_id" field on every document (RDB's record), and the "_id" field is ordered by creation time.
 So, we can just sort by "_id" field to sort by creation time.

-limit() function limit the number of object to return.
+limit() function limits the number of object to return.
 When the query is built, call exec() function to call query.
-Query result is returned as an argument of the callback function.
+The query result is returned as an argument of the callback function.
 So, just return the result to the client.

 <div id="user_authentication"></div>
 User authentication
 =================
-Now, we can list the message, we don't see who post the messages.
-Also, only posted user should be able to delete the message.
+Now, we can list the messages, but we don't see who posted the messages.
+Also, only posted user should be able to delete his/her message.

 So, let's add user authentication.

-Sign Up and Login feature is already generated from the template, so we just need to add authentication for features, and show user name on the messages.
+Sign Up and Login feature is already generated from the template, so we just need to add authentication for features and show the user name on the messages.

 #### Server-side model schema

-Store user ID and message together.
-MongoDB itself has flexible schema, but AngularJS FullStack generator also uses mongoose as a driver.
-Mongoose has features like removing needless fields on save, hook functions or expand related document.
+Store the user ID and the message together.
+MongoDB itself has flexible schema, but AngularJS Full-Stack generator also uses mongoose as a driver.
+Mongoose has features such as removing needless fields on save, hook functions, and expanding related documents.

-On mongoose schema configuration for messages(ThingSchema), add user ID to message schema.
+On the mongoose schema configuration for messages(ThingSchema), add user ID to message schema.
 Also, add creation time.

 server/api/thing/thing.model.js: